 Hotel pricing, however, has some different rules of thumb.
 One key factor is that many hotels have a 24- to 48-hour cancellation window, and when guests cancel close to their arrival, hotels often incentivize bookings with lower prices instead of leaving the room unoccupied.
 As a result, travelers can score some last-minute deals.

-Best day of the week to book a domestic hotel room
+Best day of the week to stay in a domestic hotel room is Sunday.

 KAYAK data shows that for domestic hotels, booking for a Sunday check-in can be up to 24% cheaper (an average rate of $166) than on Friday, which is, not surprisingly, the most expensive day for check-in (with a $205 average rate).

-Best day of the week to book international hotels
+Best day of the week to stay in international hotels is Sunday.

 For international hotels, the data shows similar trends.
 But instead of a Sunday arrival, booking for a Monday check-in will score you savings up to 10% (with an average room rate of $166) compared to the most expensive day for check-in.
 Perhaps not surprisingly, that would be Saturday, with an average rate of $183.